Write unit tests for your charm

 # Get the plan now we've run PebbleReady

-updated_plan = harness.get_container_pebble_plan("demo-server").to_dict()
+updated_plan = harness.get_container_pebble_plan('demo-server').to_dict()

-service = harness.model.unit.get_container("demo-server").get_service(
+service = harness.model.unit.get_container('demo-server').get_service('fastapi-service')

-# Check that we have the plan we expected
+# Check that we have the plan we expected:

 assert updated_plan == expected_plan

-# Check the service was started
+# Check the service was started:

 assert service.is_running()